 Policy 1b: Residential areas shall offer a wide variety of housing types in locations best suited to each type and shall be developed in a way which will not create environmental degradation.
-Established densities shall be recognized in degradation.
 Established densities shall be recognized in order to maintain proper relationships between proposed public facilities and services, and population distribution.